 Smart order tagging with plain English prompts

 Another way AI is simplifying supply chain operations is through workflow automation.
-For example, the SC Order Tags & Flows app will soon launch AI Prompt Tagging, a feature that lets you create complex order tags just by typing what you need, no complicated logic setup required.
+For example, the SC Order Tags & Flows app offers AI Prompt Tagging, a feature that lets you create complex order tags just by typing what you need, no complicated logic setup required.

 Just write what you want in plain English, like “Tag all orders over $300 that include a hoodie and come from repeat customers”, and the AI does the rest.
 No dropdowns, no coding, no fuss.